The Golden Goose: Story

-In the Brothers Grimm version, the hero is the youngest of three brothers, given the nickname Simpleton as he is not handsome or strong like his brothers.
-His eldest brother is sent into the forest to chop wood, fortified with a rich cake and a bottle of wine.
-He meets a little gray man who begs a morsel to eat and a swallow of wine but is rebuffed.
-The eldest brother later injures his arm falling into a tree and is taken home.
-The second brother meets a similar fate when he injures his foot.
-Simpleton, sent out with a burned biscuit cooked in the ashes of the hearth and soured beer, is generous with the little old man, who turns the biscuit and beer into a proper cake and fine wine.
-For his act of generosity, Simpleton is rewarded with a golden goose he discovers within the roots of a tree he cut down chosen by the little gray man.
+A man and his wife have three sons, the youngest of whom is named Dummling because he is neither handsome nor strong like his elder brothers.
+The eldest brother is sent into the forest to chop wood, equipped with a rich cake and a bottle of wine.
+He encounters a little gray man who asks for food and drink but is rudely refused.
+The eldest brother later injures his arm while cutting a tree and is taken home.
+The second brother suffers a similar fate, injuring his leg.
+Dummling, sent out with a burned biscuit and soured beer, generously shares his meager meal with the little old man, who transforms the biscuit and beer into a fine cake and wine.
+For his kindness, Dummling receives a golden goose found within the roots of a tree he cuts down, guided by the little gray man.